sohaniyewale/sentimentanalysis_/README.md

 - Analyzes sentiment using the FinBERT model
 - Displays tweet details with sentiment score
 - Outputs a summary of overall sentiment distribution

+ get your bearer token by logging into twitter developer portal